 Metal Detecting Excavation

-The Greenville County Recreation District does authorize park visitors to engage in metal detecting activities including related minor excavations for the purposes of collecting items of interest found in the process of treasure hunting under the below guidelines.
+Greenville County Parks, Recreation, & Tourism does authorize park visitors to engage in metal detecting activities including related minor excavations for the purposes of collecting items of interest found in the process of treasure hunting under the below guidelines.
 Metal detecting activities, including minor excavations shall not be conducted in prohibited areas including: all historic sites, manicured lawn/sport turf areas, or within 10 feet of a walking trail, landscape bed/areas and construction sites.
 A hand tool for digging purposes is permitted.
 The tool must not have a blade over 6” long.
 Holes shall be filled immediately.
 The cutting of vegetation is prohibited.
 Metal detecting activities shall in no way interfere with the intended use of the park or facility.
 Metal detecting in large group is discouraged.
 All park rules must be adhered to.
-All items recovered of historical significance shall be reported to GCRD.
+All items recovered of historical significance shall be reported to Greenville County Rec.